gauravcodepro/gauravcodepro/work.md

 - I am applying to your position becasue i am interested in working there.
 - I have a work strong work ethic and I respect people those who appreciate that.
 - If you have any questions, then please feel free to ask me rather than asking anyone else.
-- If you a past collaborator or anyone and i havent seen you ever and talked to you or been in contact with you in the last few years, please dont write to me.
-- If you are a past employer that i havent approached/made contact except for references, then please kindly dont approach me.

 #### Means of Communication
 - This will save you time, as i belive that you are yourself an important person and like everyone have limited time.